thisaraMJ/thisaraMJ/README.md

 <hr/>

-<h4 align="center">🤵 I am Thisara Jayaweera who is an undergraduate student in Computer Science Bsc(Hons) at University of
+<h4 align="center"> I am Thisara Jayaweera who is an undergraduate student in Computer Science Bsc(Hons) at University of
 Colombo School of Computing.
 I am enthusiastic, motivated, and adaptable individual with outstanding collaboration, communication, and leadership abilities.
 Adopt fast to new technologies and environments within a very short period of time.
 Interested in machine learning, cloud technologies and software engineering.</h4>
 <br>